MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection: Conclusion

 \section{Conclusion}

-We propose MonoDETR, an end-to-end DETR-based framework for monocular 3D object detection, which contains minimal geometric designs and is free from any additional data inputs, anchors or NMS.
-Different from conventional center-based pipelines, we enable the prediction process to be depth-guided by designing a depth-aware transformer.
-By this, the queries explore depth features adaptively from depth-informative regions on the image and conducts inter-object and object-scene interactions.
-Extensive experiments and analysis have demonstrated the effectiveness of our MonoDETR.
-We hope our method could serve as a simple transformer baseline for future monocular research and motivates the community.
+We propose MonoDETR, an end-to-end transformer-based framework for monocular 3D object detection, which is free from any additional input, anchors, or NMS.
+Different from existing center-guided methods, we enable object queries to explore geometric cues adaptively from the depth-guided regions, and conduct inter-object and object-scene depth interactions via attention mechanisms.
+Extensive experiments have demonstrated the effectiveness of our approach for both single-view (KITTI) and multi-view (nuScenes) input.
+We hope MonoDETR can serve as a strong DETR baseline for future research in monocular 3D object detection. \textbf{Limitations.} How to effectively incorporate multi-modal input into our transformer framework is not discussed in the paper.
+Our future direction will focus on this to further improve the performance of depth-guided transformers, e.g., distilling more sufficient geometric knowledge from LiDAR and RADAR modalities.